ttsim-dev/ttsim/docs/geps/gep-01.md

 no restriction on the number of characters.
 Internal columns should be used sparingly.

-Across variations that include the same identifier, this identifier should not be changed, even if it leads to long variable names (e.g., `kinderfreib`, `einkommensteuer__gesamteinkommen_y`).
+Across variations that include the same identifier, this identifier should not be changed, even if it leads to long variable names (e.g., `parameter_kinderfreibetrag`, `einkommensteuer__gesamteinkommen_y`).
 This makes searching for identifiers easier and less error-prone.